shreyabatra4/pytexas2023/README.md

 ### _Hidden Gems in ML Flow that improve Model Credibility_ by Krishi Sharma

 Krishi described the three gems that have changed her Machine Learning team's way of developing.
-Her tips were to:
+She shared anecdotes which lead her team to believe that these three gems have improved their AI model's credibility:
 1. back up your data
 2. commit frequently
 3. version your data

 ### _Exploring Sociotechnical Security Concerns in Critical Open Source Python Repositories_ by Jessy Ayala

 During this talk, Jessy wanted to emphasize how many open source repoitories are lacking when it comes to security, and the importance of leveraging free GitHub extensions such as CodeQL to protect these repositories.
-He demonstrated some key issues by walking us through security risks on the vast number of open source reposiories for 3D printers, and the attacks that can be easily sent on these.
+He demonstrated some key issues by walking the audience through security risks on the vast number of open source reposiories for 3D printers, and the attacks that can be easily sent on these.
 Jessy pointed out that 99% of phishing attachs have human involvement and there is reason to be hesitant about secuirty vulnerabilities for open source repositories.

 ### _A Build Engineer in a Buildless Lang_ by Joshua Cannon

 Joshua gave this talk from the perspective of caring about the developer team's experience when it comes to following eingeering processes.
 He emphasized a case for having a mono repository, with the pros being easy collaboration and auto refactoring when required.
 Sophisticated tools are generally required when having a mono repository due to the amount of code that is in one place.
-He also shared his preference for Poetry and Black.
+He also shared his preference for tools including Poetry and Black.

-The idea of the talk was that Python development is a social thing. if it wasn’t, we would always write assembly. part of the reason we use Python is so it can be easy for humans to read.
+The idea of the talk was that Python development is a social thing.
+If it wasn’t, we would always write assembly.
+Part of the reason we use Python is so it can be easy for humans to read.

 ### _Build Your Own Chat GPT_ by Lizzie Siegle